-To assess discriminant validity, two evaluation methods can be employed: cross-loading and the Fornell Larcker criterion.
+In order to evaluate the discriminant validity, the present study utilized the Fornell-Larcker criterion.
 For an instrument to be deemed valid, the square root value of each constructs Average Variance Extracted (AVE) should exceed its correlation with other latent variables.
 Table 3 displays the conclusive findings of the discriminant validity test, revealing that all indicators in this measurement demonstrate higher loading values and meet the criteria set by Fornell-Larcker criterion.

 Table 3.
 Fornell-Larcker criterion

 Variables SL WENG IWB

 SL 0.807

 WENG 0.758 0.905

 IWB 0.758 0.866 0.844

+Source: SmartPLS processing results (2022)